We work with

 Our project partners work hand-in-hand with community members to develop lasting solutions to their poverty.
 We believe in empowering people, so our project partners begin by setting up community-based organisations, where community members can receive training and resources to start making changes in their own lives.

 Community members also work with our local partners to develop holistic community plans, which begins with them identifying the root causes of their poverty and then mapping out the best ways of addressing it.
 Local people are then involved in delivering these changes and creating the opportunities they need to thrive.
 In this way, people’s capacity and belief in themselves is increased, and the changes we help to create outlast our involvement in the project.

 We’re only able to do what we do because of people like you.
-Partnerships like yours pave the way for countless children, families and communities to find hope again and realise a future without poverty.
+Passionate Australians supporting Baptist World Aid to pave the way for countless children, families and communities to find hope again and realise a future without poverty.

 Every day, in homes, schools and communities around the world, you are making a difference.
 Thank you!

 We leverage our global partnerships and alliances – and share resources and knowledge with others working in our sector – in order to make the biggest mark on global poverty.

 We work with:

 Transform Aid International is a member of the Australian Council for International Development (ACFID) and a compliant signatory to ACFID’s Code of Conduct.
 The Code requires members to meet high standards of corporate governance, public accountability, and financial management.